efabless/caravel_mpw-one/README.md

 ## Aboard Caravel:

 Your area is the full user_project_wrapper, so feel free to add your project there or create a differnt macro and harden it seperately then insert it into the user_project_wrapper.
+For example, if your design is analog or you're using a different tool other than OpenLANE.

 If you will use OpenLANE to harden your design, go through the instructions in this [README.md][0].

 Then, you will need to put your design aboard the Caravel chip.
-In the Caravel directory, make sure you have the following:
+Make sure you have the following:

 - Magic installed on your machine.
 We may provide a Dockerized version later.
-- You have your user_project_wrapper.gds under `./gds/` directory.
+- You have your user_project_wrapper.gds under `./gds/` in the Caravel directory.

 Run the following command: